 Taking parental leave

 There are different rules about when an employee can take unpaid parental leave for the birth or adoption of a child.
-This depends on whether:
+This depends on whether the leave is:

-- both parents want to take leave at the same time or different times.
+- both parents take parental leave at the same time, or

 One parent taking parental leave